Peter Mackler

-Peter Mackler (August 22, 1949 – 2008) was an American journalist who was associated with Agence France-Presse (AFP) and instrumental in developing the AFP's English-language service.

-Peter Mackler Award for Courageous and Ethical Journalism is named after him.
+Peter Mackler (August 22, 1949 – June 20, 2008) was an American journalist.
+He worked for Agence France-Presse (AFP) for almost thirty years, was instrumental in developing the AFP's English-language service, and at the time of death was the chief editor for North America.
+The Peter Mackler Award for Courageous and Ethical Journalism was set up in his name and given out each year from 2009 to 2020.